What’s the lowdown?

 If the hair loss doesn’t stop after a few months then a medication call minoxidil 2% or Regaine can be used.
 In the UK this can be bought from the pharmacy or online.
 Minoxidil helps to move the hair follicles into the growth phase more quickly and may take several months to notice an improvement.

-On the other hand… can the contraceptive pill be good for hair loss?
+Can the contraceptive pill be good for hair loss?

 There is no doubt hormones play a vital role in the hair growth cycle and the follicle structure.
 We’ve looked at the possible effects of progestin, but combined hormonal contraception contains another component: oestrogen.
 This is also known to impact hair growth and is usually credited with the changes experienced in pregnancy.
 During this time, hair can be thicker and fuller due to an extension of the growth phase.
 Combine this with a reduction in hair shedding and an increase in hair diameter and many women will notice more voluminous hair whilst pregnant.